etnc/RDFGraphGen/README.md

 The following function can be used to generate RDF data:

-__generate_rdf(input-shape.ttl, output-graph.ttl, number-of-entities)__
+__generate_rdf(input-shape.ttl, output-graph.ttl, scale-factor)__
 - input-shape.ttl is a Turtle file that contains SHACL shapes
 - output-graph.ttl is a Turtle file that will store the generated RDF entities
-- number-of-entities is the number of RDF entities to be generated
+- scale-factor determines the size of the generated RDF graph

 ## Installation